Ahmed1Abdelrazik/project2/Readme.md

    after writing the password, to create `new-database`:
    $CREATE DATABASE new-database;
    then all tables will be inserted using migrations
+2. to create new user (`magical_user`):
+   $CREATE USER magical_user WITH PASSWORD '235896';
+3. to grant all privileges to the user:
+   $GRANT ALL PRIVILILEGES ON DATABASE new-database TO magical_user;
+   $GRANT ALL PRIVILILEGES ON DATABASE new-database-test TO magical_user;

 # to initialize the server: